-In order to adjust rates over time to reflect the cost of service while avoiding undue rate shock, Section 21-241 of the Tallahassee Code of Ordinances requires an increase to electric base rates on October 1 of each year equal to the most recently available 12-month change in the Consumer Price Index (CPI).
-Pursuant to this ordinance, base rates were increased on October 1, 2015 by 0.0% as there was no growth in CPI.
+In order to adjust rates over time to reflect the cost of service while avoiding undue rate shock, Section 21-241 of the Tallahassee Code of Ordinances requires an increase to electric base rates on October 1 of each year equal to the increase in the Consumer Price Index (CPI) for the 12 months ended the preceding March 31st.
+Pursuant to this ordinance, electric base rates were increased on October 1, 2016 by 0.9%.